jlegatheaux/RC2020-assignments/assignment-3/PART-2.md

 - The server expects the client to open a TCP connection to its port (by default the port 80)
 - In version 1.0 of the protocol, each request / reply HTTP transaction uses a different TCP connection
 - In version 1.1 several HTTP transactions can share the same TCP connection
-- Versions 2 and 3 of HTTP support parallel transaction over the same TCP connection (version 2) or over UDP (version 3) and we will not discuss them here
+- Versions 2 and 3 of HTTP support parallel transaction over the same TCP connection (version 2) or over UDP (version 3) but we will not discuss them here
+- Chapters 12 and 13 of the course support book have a discussion on HTTP and how it is used for content distribution nowadays

 <img src="./figures/Rede.png">